arpitcoder/EKS-Terraform/README.md

 aws eks update-kubeconfig --name <cluster-name> --region <aws-region>
 Usage
 Provision EKS Cluster:

-If you're using Terraform to provision the EKS cluster, run: bash
+If you're using Terraform to provision the EKS cluster, run:

+bash
 Copy code
 cd terraform
 terraform init
 terraform apply
-Trigger Build and Deploy Pipeline: Use the web interface or the command line to trigger the pipeline:
+Trigger Build and Deploy Pipeline:

-From the web UI:
+From the Web UI:
 Provide the Git repository URL, branch name, Docker image tag, and other necessary details.
 Click "Start Deployment" to trigger the pipeline.
-From the command line:
+From the Command Line:
 bash
 Copy code
 python deploy.py --repo <repo-url> --branch <branch> --image <image-name> --tag <tag>
+Monitor Deployment:
-Monitor Deployment: View the logs and monitor the status of the deployment from the web UI.
+View the logs and monitor the status of the deployment from the web UI.

 Environment Variables
 The application requires the following environment variables to be set: